Last updated: 07.27.20

 - Visit the WSU C&IT Cornovirus Student Technology page for information on technology resources and Learn Anywhere resources.
 Wayne State is exploring ways to support students who do not have access to a computer off-campus or who may have limited connectivity - libraries on campus are working to find resources.

-- The W Pantry will remain open but on limited hours (Wednesday's 11 am - 4 pm)
+- The W Pantry will remain open but with limited hours

 Spring 2020 Virtual Classroom to Career Conference Follow-up Resources: